Lifestyle | Health & Wellness

 Almonds:

-We even have Anise Almond Biscotti, chocolate granola and roasted shrimp featuring this nut. and a Remember, just because a recipe might call for 50 g of almonds doesn’t mean that it is high FODMAP.
+We even have Anise Almond Biscotti, chocolate granola and roasted shrimp featuring this nut.
+And remember, just because a recipe might call for 50 g of almonds doesn’t mean that it is high FODMAP.
+If that recipe suggests 8 servings, you are well below the FODMAP threshold – if you stick to the serving size recommendations.

 Celery:

 What can you do with 10 g of celery, which is about a quarter of a stalk?
 We think a lot!
-That’s enough to add to classic tuna salad or egg salad or to add to a soup or stock.
+That’s enough to add to classic tuna salad or egg salad, or to add to a soup or stock.
 Or just spread some PB on there with a few raisins and you have the classic “ants-on-a-log” snack.

 Raisins: